Curriculum

 “This year in D&T I would like to see children have more opportunities to develop planning, making and evaluating skills.”

-Personal, Social and Health Education (PSHE) and Relationship and Sex Education (RSE)
+Personal, Social and Health Education (PSHE)

-PSHE and RSE is led by Mrs McLeod
+PSHE is led by Mrs McLeod

 PSHE